 Texas requires that a divorce petition be on file with the court for 60 days before a divorce can be finalized.

 What are the requirements of filing for divorce in Texas?

-Texas law requires that one of spouses has lived in Texas for 6 months and lived in the county where the divorce will be filed for 90 days.
+Texas law requires that at least one spouse has lived in Texas for 6 months and lived in the county where the divorce will be filed for 90 days.
 There are situations where a divorce can be filed in Texas if that is where the marriage took place, even if the other requirements are not met.
-Our divorce attorneys can help you with these issues.
-Call our Houston divorce attorneys at 713.221.9088 for a free 20 minute consultation.
+Questions or concerns about the requirements for a Texas divorce?
+Contact our law office today!